 Circulating serotypes of Streptococcus pneumoniae

 All IPD isolates and specimens should be sent to the reference laboratory for further typing and antimicrobial sensitivities.
-Typing results were available for 144 of the 188 (76.6%) cases reported in the first and second quarter of 2020.
+Typing results were available for 206 of the 274 (75.2%) cases reported in 2020.

 The most common serotypes reported were: